 Each infant was seated 18 inches away from the parent and experimenter in a triangular configuration.
 The experiment involved three events each lasting 45 seconds.
 The first event (control condition) consisted of the experimenter wearing a blank mask and moving his/her head from side to side, while s/he and the parent remained neutral.
-The second and third events were fearful or funny events, defined by the parents' affective cues toward the event, and as described by Eckman et al. (2002).
+The second and third events were fearful or funny events, defined by the parents' affective cues toward the even and as described by Eckman et al. (2002).
 Two stimuli were used for both fearful and funny events: the same mask worn in the control condition but embellished with plastic "googly" eyes or white tufts of hair.
 Thus, infants saw either the eye-mask or the hair-mask combined with parental cues of fear (gasping, recoiling, and fear face) or funny (pointing, laughing, and smile face).
 The order of parental cues (funny, fear) and stimulus (eyes, hair) was predetermined using randomization.
 After the last event, the experimenter held out the mask 12 inches from the infant to assess their approach/avoidance toward the stimulus, while the parent and experimenter remained neutral.
-Analysis: Paired samples t-tests were used to assess within and between subjects' differences in infant behavior and affect.